 Besides four nights in deluxe downtown hotels, most of your adventure will take place on the 5-star Ocean Explorer, brimming with luxury amenities.
-This intimate expedition not only offers an infinity pool, gym facilities, and an onboard spa, but also boasts a small passenger-to-crew ratio to ensure optimum service.
-Don't miss the chance to take advantage of our complimentary onboard Concierge, who can assist in customizing your journey by planning additional excursions, securing Michelin-starred restaurant reservations, and offering expert insight into every port.
+This intimate 5-star expedition not only offers gym facilities, and an onboard spa, but also boasts world-class amenities and a small passenger-to-crew ratio to ensure optimum service.

 Altogether, you'll experience 25 included features and Cultural Discoveries on this journey.
-You’ll also discover 3 UNESCO World Heritage sites, including Iceland’s Golden Circle in Thingvellir National Park, the mysterious Neolithic relics of the Orkneys, and Northern Ireland’s awe-inspiring Giant’s Causeway.
-Add optional extensions to Reykjavík, Iceland or Kingscourt, Ireland to top off this voyage of unbelievable natural beauty and rich cultural heritage.
+You’ll also discover 3 UNESCO World Heritage sites, including Iceland’s Golden Circle in Thingvellir National Park, the mysterious Neolithic relics of the Orkneys, and Northern Ireland’s awe-inspiring Giant's Causeway, should you choose this tour option.
+Add optional extensions to Reykjavík, Iceland or Kilkenny, Ireland to top off this voyage of unbelievable natural beauty and rich cultural heritage.